mesudip/nginx-proxy/README.md

  directoy `/etc/ssl/private`

 ##### Manually obtaining certificate.
- You can manually obtain Let's encrypt certificate using the nginx-proxy container when `VIRTUL_HOST` begins with `https.//` or has port `443`.
+ You can manually obtain Let's encrypt certificate using the nginx-proxy container when `VIRTUAL_HOST` begins with `https://` or has port `443`.
  Note that you must set ip in  DNS entry to point the correct server.